christophe-gouel/gams-style-guide/README.md

 - UPPERCASE if you like it when your code YELLS AT YOU.
 - lowercase if you are too lazy to add a few upper-case letters here and there.

+GAMS Studio allows to configure the default auto-completion (in Settings/Editor & Log) to camelcase, UPPERCASE, and lowercase.
+So, adjust the default to your choice.
+Do not mix the choice of cases, since this would be difficult to enforce inside a team.

 ``` gams
 * Good
 options limCol = 100;